 Once applications have been received for WFNJ programs you will participate in a personal interview.
 Should you have questions before that time, you are advised to call ahead and make an appointment to meet with a caseworker.
 Caseworkers have been trained to assist you and are most familiar with all eligibility and program requirements.

 Legal Services/SSI Initiative

-WFNJ recipients who may be eligible for federal SSI benefits can now get free legal help.
-The Division of Family Development has established an agreement with Legal Services of New Jersey (LSNJ) to assist these recipients in either filing for SSI benefits or appealing a denial of benefits.
+WFNJ recipients who may be eligible for federal SSI benefits can receive free legal help.
+Legal Services of New Jersey (LSNJ) assists those who may be eligible for SSI benefits by helping them file or appeal a denial of benefits.

 The project primarily targets WFNJ recipients who currently receive a medical deferral from work requirements for at least 12 months or those who are participating in the Emergency Assistance Pilot for the Long-Term Chronically Impaired.
-Recipients may call the LSNJ toll-free number 888.LSNJ.LAW (888.576.5529) for assistance.
+Recipients may call the LSNJ toll-free number 877.576.5774 for assistance.